KamilGodek/Advanced-Re-Identification-and-Person-Tracking-Using-Multiple-Neural-Network-Architectures/README.md

 # People Counter Project

 The **People Counter** project is an advanced system designed to count and track individuals based on video footage.
 Utilizing cutting-edge technologies and sophisticated algorithms, the system provides real-time analysis of video streams to accurately detect, track, and re-identify people.
-Developed in Python, the project integrates several key libraries and models, including YOLO for object detection, SORT for tracking, and SIFT for re-identification.
+Developed in Python, the project integrates several key libraries and models, including YOLO for object detection, DeepSort for tracking, and SIFT for re-identification.

 ## Project Overview

-The People Counter project addresses the need for robust, real-time people counting and tracking in various applications, including surveillance, crowd management, and analytics.
-By leveraging state-of-the-art computer vision techniques, the system can efficiently handle high-resolution video inputs, process them in real-time, and deliver accurate results.
+The Re-Identification project addresses the need for robust, real-time people counting and tracking in various applications, including surveillance, crowd management, and analytics.
 ### Core Components

 1. **Detection**: Using the YOLO (You Only Look Once) model, the system identifies people in video frames.
 YOLO is known for its speed and accuracy in object detection, allowing the system to process video frames efficiently.

-2. **Tracking**: The People Counter project employs the DeepSORT (Deep Simple Online and Realtime Tracking) algorithm to track individuals across video frames.
+2. **Tracking**: The Re-Identification project employs the DeepSORT (Deep Simple Online and Realtime Tracking) algorithm to track individuals across video frames.
 DeepSORT enhances tracking accuracy by combining object detection with appearance-based re-identification, ensuring robust management of individual identities and reducing tracking errors.

 3. **Re-Identification**: To associate detected individuals with previously observed instances, the system uses feature extraction techniques combined with similarity measures.
 The SIFT (Scale-Invariant Feature Transform) algorithm and ResNet50 model are used for extracting and comparing features.